mikaelvesavuori/minibook-better-apis/stability/lifecycle-management-and-roadmap.md

 Beyond these, we add the notion of being `removed` which is the point at which a given feature has been completely purged from the source code.

 **🎯 Example**: We'd keep a roadmap like the below in our docs.
-Imagine that today is 25 November 2021 and see below what our code base represents:
+Imagine that today is 25 November 2021 and see below what our code base would represent at that point in time:

 | Feature                                   | Group/Flag            | Beta start      | Stable          | Sunset         | Deprecated       | Removed         |
 | ----------------------------------------- | --------------------- | --------------- | --------------- | -------------- | ---------------- | --------------- |